-- (a) strict compliance with health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and
+- (a) strict compliance with health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces the risk of infection; and

-(d) the work not being listed under the specific economic exclusions in this Table.
+(d) the work not being listed under the specific economic exclusions in this Table.2

 Specific economic exclusions 1.
-On-site consumption of liquor 2.
-Short term home-sharing/letting/leasing/rental for leisure purposes 3.
-Domestic passenger air travel for leisure purposes, until directions with health protocols and social distancing measures are issued by the relevant Cabinet member responsible for transport.
-4. Passenger ships for leisure purposes.
-5. Sporting events, except as provided for in Chapter 4 of the Regulations 6.
-Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport 7.
-Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education."
+Sale, dispensing or transportation of liquor except as provided for in regulation 44.
+2. Sale of tobacco, tobacco products, e-cigarettes and related products to members of the public and to persons including retailers who sell directly to the members of the public, except as provided for in regulation 45.
+3. Hotels, lodges, bed and breakfasts, timeshare facilities and resorts and guest houses, for leisure purposes.
+4. Short term home-sharing /letting /leasing /rental.
+5. Domestic passenger air travel for leisure purposes.
+6. Passenger ships for leisure purposes.
+7. Sporting events, except as provided for in Chapter 4 of the Regulations.
+8. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+9. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.

-[Table 2 added by section 6 of Government Notice 608-B of 2020 and substituted by section 6 of Government Notice 714 of 2020]
+[Table 2 added by section 6 of Government Notice 608-B of 2020, and substituted by section 6 of Government Notice 714 of 2020 and by section 12 of Government Notice 763 of 2020]